Emill/node-ble-host/docs/api/security-manager.md

   * `keySize` {number} The key size of the key in use

 Emitted when the encryption has started, or encryption failed to start.
 A common error code for when encryption fails to start is the Pin or Key Missing error code.

+When in the slave role, the only possible non-success error code is `HciErrors.PIN_OR_KEY_MISSING` which will be emitted when the master tries to start encryption for a key we don't possess.

 ### Event: 'timeout'
 Emitted when the pairing protocol times out (30 seconds after the last packet).
 When this happens, no more SMP packets can be exchanged anymore on this link.
 If there are no listeners for this event, the BLE connection will be disconnected.